piqnt/planck.js/README.md

 ## References

 [**Box2D**](http://box2d.org/) is a popular C++ 2D rigid-body physics engine created by [Erin Catto](https://twitter.com/erin_catto).
-Box2D is used in several popular games, such as Angry Birds, Limbo and Crayon Physics, as well as game development tools and libraries.
+Box2D is used in several popular games, such as Angry Birds, Limbo and Crayon Physics, as well as game development tools and libraries such as Apple's SpriteKit.

 [iforce2d](https://www.iforce2d.net/b2dtut/) website includes a collection of helpful tutorials and resources to learn Box2D.